Gulkinator/Custom-Word-Ribbon/README.md

-# company-custom-ribbon
-Custom Microsoft Word Ribbon created for my company
+# Custom Microsoft Word Ribbon for Document Banding

-Originally, I created this document for employees to use in Word 2007.
-The interface allows for reusable content such as logos, letterhead, watermarks, etc. to be controlled and distributed by Corporate Management.
-I have since adapted it for Word 2010.

-The code is input into Custom UI Editor for Microsoft Word to generate the Microsoft Words Template file which is then used to replace the Users default normal.doc file.
+## Objective

+Source was created for use by employees when generating documents requiring corporate branding.
+When integrated into the Users Normal.doc file, for Microsoft word, the Microsoft Word interface is customized to display drop down  menus with options to insert logos, letterhead, watermarks, etc. managed by Corporate Branding Managers.

-All reusuable content called by the code had been removed from the code available here privacy reasons.
+All reusable content called by the code had been removed from the code available here privacy reasons.

-References used:
+## References used:
   https://msdn.microsoft.com/en-us/library/aa338202.aspx
   http://gregmaxey.mvps.org/word_tip_pages/build_deploy_custom_bb_galleries.html

+## Contributors

+- Website: www.gulkus.com/
+- Twitter: @Gulkinator